Educational Thought Leaders Engaging with our Local Community

 Photo credit James J. Reddington

-Jason Reynolds is the co-author of the book Stamped: Racism, Antiracism, and You, this year’s community read.
-Read more about him here.
+Jason Reynolds is the co-author of the book Stamped: Racism, Antiracism, and You, the 2021 community read.
 Dr. Luvelle Brown, Superintendent of Ithaca City School District, moderated a panel discussion with Jason Reynolds and educational leaders to explore how the book Stamped can be used in schools and communities to cultivate an understanding and action to disrupt systemic racism.
 Our panelists were Dr. Shirley Collado, President of Ithaca College; Dr. Sean Eversley Bradwell, Assistant Professor at Ithaca College and Vice President of the ICSD Board; and Ms. Ayisha Fullerton, Principal of Frederick Douglass Academy in Harlem, NY, a partner school of the Department of Education.

-Abolitionist Teaching and The Pursuit of Educational Freedom
+2019 Abolitionist Teaching and The Pursuit of Educational Freedom: Bettina Love

 lecturer